ncatlab/nlab-content/pages/4/1/7/0/714/content.md

 The definition of a [[category]] effectively enforces an ordering on the "0-faces" -- the source and target objects -- of every 1-cell (every morphism).
 In many cases this is essential, in that there is no way to regard the generic morphism $a \stackrel{f}{\to} b$ in the generic category as a morphism from $b$ to $a$ instead.

 But there are many categories for which this is not the case, where every morphism naturally only comes with the information of an unordered pair $\{a,b \}$ of objects, without any prejudice on which is to be regarded as source and which as target.
-An important general example is
+An important general example is:

 * the category $Spans(C)$ of [[span|spans]] in a category $C$ with pullbacks, or [[duality|dually]], the category $CoSpans(C)$ of [[cospan|cospans]] in a category $C$ with pushouts.

-More concrete examples are
+More concrete examples are:

 * categories of [[cobordism]]s (but notice that cobordisms are naturally regarded as [[cospan]]s which makes this a special case of the above example);